 Vintage photographs and film footage of the DePauw centennial celebration have been married to narration by John Baughman '48, professor emeritus of history (pictured at left), in a video edited by Ken Owen '82, executive director of media relations at DePauw.
 The video file is large and has been broken into two segments: [Download Video: "1937 Centennial Film - Part One" - 20,311kb] ; [Download Video: "1937 Centennial Film - Part Two" - 17,001kb].
-They are also embedded below.
+The complete film is available as a whole below.

 Learn more about DePauw's history in DePauw: A Pictorial History.
 The text and accompanying photos and illustrations, first published in 1987, can be found online by clicking here.Back